markgw/uh-nlp2021/docs/week5/index.md

-# Day 7: Vectors and Lexical Semantics
+# Week 5: Vectors and Lexical Semantics

+**NB: This is an old assignment.
+It hasn't yet been updated for this year's course!**

 Carry out all the exercises below and submit your answers on